piper1970/event-booking-microservice/SETUP.md

 - ADMIN

-- test-member only has MEMBER authority
+- test-member has MEMBER authority
 - test-performer has MEMBER and PERFORMER authorities
 - test-admin has all three authorities

 Keycloak allows for new users to signup.
 On successful signup, they are given MEMBER authority

+It should be noted that I set up KeyCloak with limited functionality and security.
+I would not recommend using this in any setting other than development.

 ## Running Docker Compose